 The results of the study will update the flood information currently used by Council for planning.
-Overall, there is a slight reduction in the number of properties identified as flood affected in the catchment.
+It will also provide a suitable foundation for the preparation of a floodplain risk management study for the catchment.

-The draft study is on public exhibition from 2 March to 1 April, 2019
+The draft study is on public exhibition until 9 April 2019.